-The Bachelor of Science in Science and Technology Multidisciplinary Studies offers students a means to design their program of study that reflects current business, industry, government, education/training development and technology needs, and/or they can meet those unique requirements by building a STEM (science, technology, engineering and math) multidisciplinary skill set within the program studies.
+The Bachelor of Science in Science and Technology: Multidisciplinary Studies offers students a means to design a program of study that reflects current business, industry, government, education/training development and technology needs -- and/or they can meet those unique requirements by building a STEM (science, technology, engineering and math) multidisciplinary skill set within the program studies.

 The designing of their program of study will enable students to build a unique skill set that can focus on two or more distinct programs.
 This focusing on two or more programs is integrated around a unifying theme or topic that cannot be subsumed under a single discipline or occupational field or a perception not currently available through established majors/minors, thus allowing them to tailor their program of study to their own personal/professional interests, needs or occupational employment demands/projections.

 Courses are offered during the fall, spring and summer sessions via delivery methods that include face-to-face and online courses, as appropriate.
 In addition, students who are still deciding what they are interested in can take these courses as non-degree-seeking students without declaring a major area of study.